 Directions For The Beans

-- While the chiles are cooling, in a large nonstick skillet, heat 1 tablespoon of oil to medium heat.
+- While the chiles are cooling, in a large nonstick skillet, heat 2 tablespoon of oil or pork lard to medium heat.
 Add the beans and bring to a simmer.
 Drain the chile anchos and transfer to the blender.
 Add the cumin, oregano, garlic, salt, and ½ cup chicken broth.
 Blend on high until smooth, set aside.

 - Add the chile ancho sauce to the beans, stir well to combine.
 When it comes to a boil, add the remaining chicken broth and reduce heat to a low simmer, stirring often.
 Taste for salt and while the beans are simmering, mash with a potato masher until desired texture.